roamhq/admin-dashboard/README.md

 # Roam Admin Dashboard

-Built with Vue 3, Vite, Tailwind CSS, and deployed on Cloudflare Pages with D1 database integration.
+Built with Vue 3, TypeScript, Vite, Tailwind CSS, and deployed on Cloudflare Pages with D1 database integration.

 ## 🚀 Features